Website Manager

 Game 7: Bronx, NY 2, Taichung, Chinese Taipei 14

-Chinese Taipei wasted no time, scoring three runs in the top of the first inning, highlighted by Zong Yang’s RBI double.
+Chinese Taipei wasted no time, scoring three runs in the top of the first inning, highlighted by Zi-Han Yang’s RBI double.
 Yang reached base in all five plate appearances, going 3-for-3 with four runs scored, two walks, and three RBIs.
 The Asia-Pacific champions steadily added to their lead, posting runs in six of seven innings, including a five-run seventh inning that put the game out of reach.

-Yung Li was stellar on the mound for Chinese Taipei, tossing 4.1 shutout innings, allowing just one hit and striking out seven.
+Yu-Tang Li was stellar on the mound for Chinese Taipei, tossing 4.1 shutout innings, allowing just one hit and striking out seven.
 Chieh Lin closed the game with two scoreless frames.
 For Bronx, Anthony Basilio’s RBI single in the sixth and Bryan Cuevas’ run-scoring hit accounted for their two runs.

 With the victory, Chinese Taipei advances to play Caribbean Zone champion Barranquilla, Colombia, in elimination Game 9 on Monday, Aug.
 11, at 10:00 a.m.
 The winner of that matchup will face the loser of Game 6 (Corpus Christi, TX vs. Washington County, PA) later in the tournament.
 Bronx is eliminated from the 2025 PONY League World Series, finishing with a tournament record of 0–2.